 The sun doesn't go down until 9:00 pm.
 Then it's an eerie twilight until 10:00 pm.

-Face it, daylight after dinner is just creepy.
+It should be dark before dinner.
+Eating dinner in broad daylight is just creepy.
 I especially hated it when I was a kid, and my parents sent me to bed while the sun was blazing.

 Solution: spend 6 pm -10 pm in a bathhouse, where it's always dark.

-When classes are in session, you walk from your car to the parking lot, from your office to class, the student union, to the library, to various committee meetings, plus pacing around while teaching, so you cover 5 or more miles a day easily on top of your daily run.
-In the summer, your daily run is all the cardio you get.
+When classes are in session, you walk from your car to the parking lot, from your office to class, to the student union, to the library, to various committee meetings, plus pacing around while teaching, so you cover 5 or more miles a day easily on top of your daily run.
+In the summer, your daily run is all the cardio you get, 3 miles.